-Bridge Hours: Until November 30, the park is open 7 days a week from 9 am - 5 pm.
+Bridge Hours: Until November 30, the park is open 7 days a week from 9 am-5 pm.
 Last entry at 4 pm.
-Click here for the latest information.
-THE Bridge has NOT been shut Down!
+Click here for latest information.

 Please carry drinking water while hiking trails.
 All park trails descend into Pine Canyon and are steep and strenuous.
 Dogs are not allowed on hiking trails in the creek or under the bridge.

 Pine Creek Trail - about 1/2 mile long (400 feet developed - undeveloped in the creek bottom), leads to the Pine Creek natural area.
 Hiking shoes are recommended.
 (No pets or glass containers.)
 Follow the arrows, allow one hour.